Information for Businesses & Employers

 - Instruct employees who are well but who have an ill family member at home with the flu that they can go to work as usual.
 These employees should monitor their health every day, and notify their supervisor and stay home if they become ill.
 Employees who have a certain underlying medical condition or who are pregnant should promptly call their health care provider for advice if they become ill.

-- Encourage workers to obtain a seasonal influenza vaccine, if it is appropriate for them according to CDC recommendations.
+- Encourage workers to obtain a seasonal influenza vaccine.

 - Provide workers with up-to-date information on influenza risk factors, protective behaviors, and instruction on proper behaviors (for example, cough etiquette; avoid touching eyes, nose and mouth; and hand hygiene).